 AMI moved its headquarters from the West Coast to Dover, New York in 2015.
 The scope of mission expanded to include not only students, but also young adults in urban societies and developing countries.
+In 2020, AMI relocated its headquarters office to Trenton, New Jersey.
 The headquarter center serves as a hub of resources and training grounds for young missionaries to evangelize, teach the Bible, and develop mission strategies more effectively in their city.

 AMI’s tradition of Word, fellowship, and service has spread to numerous U.S. schools over the years including Harvard University, Columbia University, UC Berkeley, UCLA, Wesleyan University, Northwestern University, and more.
 The network has developed in various countries around the world including Canada, Cambodia, South Korea, India, Laos, Kenya, Vietnam, Japan, Uganda, Zimbabwe, Rwanda, Tanzania, Egypt, and more.